hpc-carpentry/tuning_lammps/_episodes/07-kokkos-openmp.md

 > may not provide the fastest runs.
 Before jumping to production runs, we need to check
 > for optimum settings for these values to avoid wastage of our time and valuable
 > computing resources.
 In the very next section, we'll be showing how to do this with
 > rhodopsin example.
-Before that, here I show you an example of command-line which shows
+Before that, here is an example of command-line which shows
 > how these `package` related keywords can be invoked in your LAMMPS runs using the
 > command-line switches.
 Default `package` settings are overwritten here using
 > ```-pk kokkos neigh half newton on comm no```.